AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d6 + 4) Slashing damage.
 If the target is a Medium or smaller creature, they has the Grappled Condition (escape DC 14) from one of two claws.

-***Drain Vitality.*** Saichuen draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that is willing or that has the Grappled, Incapacitated, or Restrained Condition. *Failure:* 14 (3d8) Necrotic damage.
+***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that is willing or that has the Grappled, Incapacitated, or Restrained Condition. *Failure:* 14 (3d8) Necrotic damage.
 The target's Hit Point maximum decreases by an amount equal to the Necrotic damage taken, and the Jiangshi regains Hit Points equal to that amount.

 ### Reactions